areynolds77/WideOrbit/README.md

 #### Synch-WOPurge
  Deletes media assets from WideOrbit according to a supplied WOTraffic purge file.
 Will export a csv data file listing deleted files.
 Files can be backed up before deletion.
  Supports common paramaters -verbose, -whatif, and -confirm.

+## To-Do
+* Flesh out documentation + add examples
+* Add examples of chained functions (i.e. Import-Csv MediaAssets.csv | Remove-MediaAsset)
+* Only some of the functions are returning output as an object--all function outputs should be objects
+* Synch-WOPurge should work on any input object--right now MediaAssets must be in the G column, would be nice if it could detect the appropriate column
+* Imporve verbose/debug logging--there should be a standard set of messages